seng438-winter-2024/seng438-a5-Ruvaakaan/seng438-a5-group19.md

 # A discussion on decision making given a target failure rate:

+When making decisions based on a target failure rate, it's important to carefully assess the reliability and performance of the system or product under consideration.
+The target failure rate serves as a benchmark against which the observed failure rate is compared.
+If the observed failure rate falls within the acceptable range defined by the target failure rate, it indicates that the system is performing as expected and meets the reliability requirements.
+However, if the observed failure rate exceeds the target, it suggests potential issues that need to be addressed.
+By analyzing failure data and comparing it to the target rate, we can identify areas for improvement, through design modifications, enhanced quality control measures, or predictive maintenance strategies.
+Understanding the relationship between failure rates and associated costs enables informed decision-making, weighing the trade-offs between reducing failure rates and the investment required.

 # Reliability Demonstration Chart Testing:

 # 3 plots for MTTFmin, twice and half of it for your test data: